Search our Physician Database to find the one that is right for you.

 The departments work closely to ensure that all patients have the quality of care that they deserve from the pre-hospital setting to inpatient services.

-Ambulances Services is located at the Emergency Response Center, 1361 South Green Street in Tupelo, with additional bases near The Mall at Barnes Crossing and in Baldwyn.
+Ambulances Services is located at the Emergency Response Center, 1361 South Green Street in Tupelo, with additional 250bases near The Mall at Barnes Crossing and in Baldwyn.
 Ambulance services are also provided for Itawamba and Pontotoc counties.

 NMMC Ambulance Services works closely with Lee, Itawamba and Pontotoc county 911 Dispatch Centers to provide emergency response to all 911 calls.
 NMMC Ambulance Services also provides non-emergency transportation to move patients to and from NMMC facilities and personal residences.